tsinghua-fib-lab/NPDiff/README.md

 ![OverallArchi](./assets/fig2.jpg "")

 ## Data
-We use multiple datasets to demonstrate the effectiveness of NPDiff.
+We use four mobile traffic datasets to demonstrate the effectiveness of NPDiff.
 You can find the raw datasets in the `./data/mobile_npy/` directory.
 Before running the experiments, you need to pre-process all data via:
 ```bash
 cd /path/to/your/project
 bash scripts/data_prepare.sh